7 Instead of your shame there shall be a double portion;

 Sharing my testimony publicly was so hard.
 For me, it meant opening a door that I have closed a thousand times before.
 It meant showing my most vulnerable moments, and the darkest portion of my life.
 Though it was hard, I felt an overwhelming sense of empowerment.
 For the first time, my past didn’t control me-fear had me not.
 I am thankful for that.
 So in this next portion, I would like to share with you how I found healing through this experience.

 When I met my husband, I felt the tangible love that God has for me.
 God used a physical man to show me the love he has for his church.
 Though, at the time, I didn’t even realize it.
 I just knew I loved this man, and he, undoubtedly, was created for me.
 Aaron and I both had vowed to God that we would remain sexually pure until we were married.
 In a culture that glorifies sex, this was tough.
-When friends all around you are sexually active, you quickly become an outcast—even in the church.
-But it didn’t matter to me.
+When all your friends are sexually active, you tend to be made an outcast quickly – and that includes the entirety of your social life, even the church.
+I might have my reasons for not wanting to indulge in sexual relations with anyone!
+It could be STI, STD or just plain disinterest.
+Who knows?
+I have had friends who have spoken to me about instances and incidents wherein someone they knew had gotten a test done from a center that provides STI testing, Bloomsburg, PA (or the vicinity where they lived, I don’t really recall the name) facilities.
+I do sympathize with them, but judging them is not something I would do!
 There were times when my girlfriends would ask if I would reject a man if he were not sexually pure.
 I never knew how to respond to that.
 I just knew, deep in my heart, that God would honor my choice to do so.
 He knew my heart’s desire was to receive the same gift that I was preserving.
 He was faithful and rewarded me with an amazing man who shared my heart as well.
 Being able to exchange this gift with my husband created the most amazing foundation for our life.
 It’s unexplainable.

 Aaron was the first person I trusted with every piece of me-the first person who reached the depth of my heart.
 It wasn’t easy for him.
 He quickly picked up on times when I just wanted to shut down.
 Rather than becoming offended, he held my hand and loved me through it all.
 He was just what I needed.
 He was gentle, patient, gracious, and strong-even when I wasn’t.
 There were many nights when I was struggling to sleep that he would read from Psalms until I fell asleep.